2006 SUPER LATE MODEL RULES

 No driver-operated weight adjustment devices are permitted.

-All cars must be available for inspection prior to the advertised
+cars must be available for inspection prior to the advertised time of

-time of the driver’s meeting.
-Following the drivers meeting,
+the driver’s meeting.
+Following the drivers meeting, covers of any

-system including a crotch belt is required.
-The system is to be
+including a crotch belt is required.
+The system is to be mounted to the

 b) Seat belt webbing that comes into contact with any sharp or unradiused metal edge must be protected from that edge by means of push on grip vinyl trim.
 The areas of concern are the webbing slots in the metal racing seats.
 All the seat manufacturers either roll the edge or supply the seat with trim protecting the webbing from abrasion or cutting under impact conditions.
 Webbing entry slots into the seat with an existing metal roll of 1/8 inch smooth radius will not require vinyl trim.